Embroidermodder/Embroidermodder/embroidermodder2/docs/refman/emrm.md

 we need to decide how much data to copy over per action).
 This means undo, redo and repeat actions can refer to this data.

-\chapter{To Do}
+# To Do

 These should be sorted into relevant code sections.

-\subsection{Current work}

-\begin{itemize}
-\item `EmbPattern *pattern` as a variable in the `View` class.
-\item Removing the now unnecessary `SaveObject` class.
-\item Converting all comments to C style.
-\item Switching away from Doxygen-style in favour of direct commentary and a custom written reference manual.
-\end{itemize}

-\subsection{Documentation}

-\begin{itemize}
-\item Document all tests.
-\item Automation of tests.
-\item Ensure that the stitch count matches what we know the file has
-\end{itemize}

-\subsection{2.0 alpha1}

-\begin{itemize}
-\item WIP - Statistics from 1.0, needs histogram
-\item WIP - Saving DST/PES/JEF (varga)
-\item WIP - Saving CSV/SVG (rt) + CSV read/write UNKNOWN interpreted as COLOR bug
-\end{itemize}

-\subsection{2.0 alpha2}

-\begin{itemize}
-\item Notify user of data loss if not saving to an object format.
-\item Import Raster Image
-\item SNAP/ORTHO/POLAR
-\item Layer Manager + LayerSwitcher DockWidget
-\item Reading DXF
-\end{itemize}

-\subsection{2.0 alpha3}

-\begin{itemize}
-\item Writing DXF
-\item Amount of Thread and Machine Time Estimation (also allow customizable times for setup, color changes, manually trimming jump threads, etc. that way a realistic total time can be estimated)
-\item Otto Theme Icons - whatsthis icon doesn't scale well, needs redone
-\item embroidermodder2.ico 16 x 16 looks horrible
-\end{itemize}

-\subsection{2.0 alpha4}

-\begin{itemize}
-\item WIP - CAD Command: Arc (rt)
-\item Load/Save Menu/Toolbars configurations into settings.ini
-\end{itemize}

-\subsection{2.0 beta1}

-\begin{itemize}
-\item Custom Filter Bug - doesn't save changes in some cases
-\item Cannot open file with \# in name when opening multiple files (works fine when opening the single file)
-\item Closing Settings Dialog with the X in the window saves settings rather than discards them
-\item WIP - Advanced Printing
-\item Filling Algorithms (varga)
-\item Otto Theme Icons - beta (rt) - Units, Render, Selectors
-\end{itemize}

-\subsection{2.0 rc1}

-\begin{itemize}
-\item Review KDE4 Thumbnailer
-\item Documentation for libembroidery and formats
-\item HTML Help files
-\item Update language translations
-\item CAD Command review: line
-\item CAD Command review: circle
-\item CAD Command review: rectangle
-\item CAD Command review: polygon
-\item CAD Command review: polyline
-\item CAD Command review: point
-\item CAD Command review: ellipse
-\item CAD Command review: arc
-\item CAD Command review: distance
-\item CAD Command review: locatepoint
-\item CAD Command review: move
-\item CAD Command review: rgb
-\item CAD Command review: rotate
-\item CAD Command review: scale
-\item CAD Command review: singlelinetext
-\item CAD Command review: star
-\item Clean up all compiler warning messages, right now theres plenty :P
-\end{itemize}

-\subsection{2.0 release}

-\begin{itemize}
-\item tar.gz archive
-\item zip archive
-\item Debian Package (rt)
-\item NSIS Installer (rt)
-\item Mac Bundle?
-\item press release
-\end{itemize}

-\subsection{2.x/Ideas}

-\begin{itemize}
-\item libembroidery.mk for MXE project (refer to qt submodule packages for qmake based building.
+## Current work

+1. `EmbPattern *pattern` as a variable in the `View` class.
+2. Removing the now unnecessary `SaveObject` class.
+3. Converting all comments to C style.
+4. Switching away from Doxygen-style in favour of direct commentary and a custom written reference manual.

+## Documentation

+* Document all tests.
+* Automation of tests.
+* Ensure that the stitch count matches what we know the file has

+### 2.0 alpha1

+* WIP - Statistics from 1.0, needs histogram
+* WIP - Saving DST/PES/JEF (varga)
+* WIP - Saving CSV/SVG (rt) + CSV read/write UNKNOWN interpreted as COLOR bug

+### 2.0 alpha2

+* Notify user of data loss if not saving to an object format.
+* Import Raster Image
+* SNAP/ORTHO/POLAR
+* Layer Manager + LayerSwitcher DockWidget
+* Reading DXF

+### 2.0 alpha3

+* Writing DXF
+* Amount of Thread and Machine Time Estimation (also allow customizable times for setup, color changes, manually trimming jump threads, etc. that way a realistic total time can be estimated)
+* Otto Theme Icons - whatsthis icon doesn't scale well, needs redone
+* embroidermodder2.ico 16 x 16 looks horrible

+### 2.0 alpha4

+* WIP - CAD Command: Arc (rt)
+* Load/Save Menu/Toolbars configurations into settings.ini

+### 2.0 beta1

+* Custom Filter Bug - doesn't save changes in some cases
+* Cannot open file with \# in name when opening multiple files (works fine when opening the single file)
+* Closing Settings Dialog with the X in the window saves settings rather than discards them
+* WIP - Advanced Printing
+* Filling Algorithms (varga)
+* Otto Theme Icons - beta (rt) - Units, Render, Selectors

+### 2.0 rc1

+* Review KDE4 Thumbnailer
+* Documentation for libembroidery and formats
+* HTML Help files
+* Update language translations
+* CAD Command review: line
+* CAD Command review: circle
+* CAD Command review: rectangle
+* CAD Command review: polygon
+* CAD Command review: polyline
+* CAD Command review: point
+* CAD Command review: ellipse
+* CAD Command review: arc
+* CAD Command review: distance
+* CAD Command review: locatepoint
+* CAD Command review: move
+* CAD Command review: rgb
+* CAD Command review: rotate
+* CAD Command review: scale
+* CAD Command review: singlelinetext
+* CAD Command review: star
+* Clean up all compiler warning messages, right now theres plenty :P

+### 2.0 release

+* tar.gz archive
+* zip archive
+* Debian Package (rt)
+* NSIS Installer (rt)
+* Mac Bundle?
+* press release

+### 2.x/Ideas

+* libembroidery.mk for MXE project (refer to qt submodule packages for qmake based building.
 Also refer to plibc.mk for example of how write an update macro for github.)
-\item libembroidery safeguard for all writers - check if the last stitch is an END stitch.
+* libembroidery safeguard for all writers - check if the last stitch is an END stitch.
 If not, add an end stitch in the writer and modify the header data if necessary.
-\item Cut/Copy - Allow Post-selection
-\item CAD Command: Array
-\item CAD Command: Offset
-\item CAD Command: Extend
-\item CAD Command: Trim
-\item CAD Command: BreakAtPoint
-\item CAD Command: Break2Points
-\item CAD Command: Fillet
-\item CAD Command: Chamfer
-\item CAD Command: Split
-\item CAD Command: Area
-\item CAD Command: Time
-\item CAD Command: PickAdd
-\item CAD Command: Product
-\item CAD Command: Program
-\item CAD Command: ZoomFactor
-\item CAD Command: GripHot
-\item CAD Command: GripColor and GripCool
-\item CAD Command: GripSize
-\item CAD Command: Highlight
-\item CAD Command: Units
-\item CAD Command: Grid
-\item CAD Command: Find
-\item CAD Command: Divide
-\item CAD Command: ZoomWindow (Move out of view.cpp)
-\item Command: Web (Generates Spiderweb patterns)
-\item Command: Guilloche (Generates Guilloche patterns)
-\item Command: Celtic Knots
-\item Command: Knotted Wreath
-\item Lego Mindstorms NXT/EV3 ports and/or commands.
-\item native function that flashes the command prompt to get users attention when using the prompt is required for a command.
-\item libembroidery-composer like app that combines multiple files into one.
-\item Settings Dialog, it would be nice to have it notify you when switching tabs that a setting has been changed.
+* Cut/Copy - Allow Post-selection
+* CAD Command: Array
+* CAD Command: Offset
+* CAD Command: Extend
+* CAD Command: Trim
+* CAD Command: BreakAtPoint
+* CAD Command: Break2Points
+* CAD Command: Fillet
+* CAD Command: Chamfer
+* CAD Command: Split
+* CAD Command: Area
+* CAD Command: Time
+* CAD Command: PickAdd
+* CAD Command: Product
+* CAD Command: Program
+* CAD Command: ZoomFactor
+* CAD Command: GripHot
+* CAD Command: GripColor and GripCool
+* CAD Command: GripSize
+* CAD Command: Highlight
+* CAD Command: Units
+* CAD Command: Grid
+* CAD Command: Find
+* CAD Command: Divide
+* CAD Command: ZoomWindow (Move out of view.cpp)
+* Command: Web (Generates Spiderweb patterns)
+* Command: Guilloche (Generates Guilloche patterns)
+* Command: Celtic Knots
+* Command: Knotted Wreath
+* Lego Mindstorms NXT/EV3 ports and/or commands.
+* native function that flashes the command prompt to get users attention when using the prompt is required for a command.
+* libembroidery-composer like app that combines multiple files into one.
+* Settings Dialog, it would be nice to have it notify you when switching tabs that a setting has been changed.
 Adding an Apply button is what would make sense for this to happen.
-\item Keyboard Zooming/Panning
+* Keyboard Zooming/Panning
-\item G-Code format?
+* G-Code format?
-\item 3D Raised Embroidery
+* 3D Raised Embroidery
-\item Gradient Filling Algorithms
+* Gradient Filling Algorithms
-\item Stitching Simulation
+* Stitching Simulation
-\item RPM packages?
+* RPM packages?
-\item Reports?
+* Reports?
-\item Record and Playback Commands
+* Record and Playback Commands
-\item Settings option for reversing zoom scrolling direction
+* Settings option for reversing zoom scrolling direction
-\item Qt GUI for libembroidery-convert
+* Qt GUI for libembroidery-convert
-\item EPS format?
+* EPS format?
 Look at using Ghostscript as an optional add-on to libembroidery
-\item optional compile option for including LGPL/GPL libs etc. with warning to user about license requirements.
+* optional compile option for including LGPL/GPL libs etc. with warning to user about license requirements.
-\item Realistic Visualization - Bump Mapping/OpenGL/Gradients?
+* Realistic Visualization - Bump Mapping/OpenGL/Gradients?
-\item Stippling Fill
+* Stippling Fill
-\item User Designed Custom Fill
+* User Designed Custom Fill
-\item Honeycomb Fill
+* Honeycomb Fill
-\item Hilburt Curve Fill
+* Hilburt Curve Fill
-\item Sierpinski Triangle fill
+* Sierpinski Triangle fill
-\item Circle Grid Fill
+* Circle Grid Fill
-\item Spiral Fill
+* Spiral Fill
-\item Offset Fill
+* Offset Fill
-\item Brick Fill
+* Brick Fill
-\item Trim jumps over a certain length.
+* Trim jumps over a certain length.
-\item FAQ about setting high number of jumps for more controlled trimming.
+* FAQ about setting high number of jumps for more controlled trimming.
-\item Minimum stitch length option.
+* Minimum stitch length option.
 (Many machines also have this option too)
-\item Add 'Design Details' functionality to libembroidery-convert
+* Add 'Design Details' functionality to libembroidery-convert
-\item Add 'Batch convert many to one format' functionality to libembroidery-convert
+* Add 'Batch convert many to one format' functionality to libembroidery-convert
-\item EmbroideryFLOSS - Color picker that displays catalog numbers and names.
+* EmbroideryFLOSS - Color picker that displays catalog numbers and names.
-\item emscripten/javascript port of libembroidery
+* emscripten/javascript port of libembroidery
-\end{itemize}

-\subsection{Arduino}

-\begin{itemize}
+### Arduino

-\item Fix emb-outline files
+* Fix emb-outline files
-\item Fix thread-color files
+* Fix thread-color files
-\item Logging of Last Stitch Location to External USB Storage(commonly available and easily replaced), wait until TRE is available to avoid rework
+* Logging of Last Stitch Location to External USB Storage(commonly available and easily replaced), wait until TRE is available to avoid rework
-\item inotool.org - seems like the logical solution for Nightly/CI builds
+* inotool.org - seems like the logical solution for Nightly/CI builds
-\item Smoothieboard experiments
+* Smoothieboard experiments
-\end{itemize}

-\subsection{libembroidery-tests}

-\begin{itemize}
+### libembroidery-tests

-\item looping test that reads 10 times while running valgrind.
+* looping test that reads 10 times while running valgrind.
 See ``embPattern\_loadExternalColorFile()`` Arduino leak note for more info.

-\item todo sort todo list.
+* todo sort todo list.
-\item Alpha: High priority
+* Alpha: High priority
-  \item Statistics from 1.0, needs histogram
+  * Statistics from 1.0, needs histogram
-  \item Saving DST/PES/JEF (varga)
+  * Saving DST/PES/JEF (varga)
-  \item Saving CSV/SVG (rt) + CSV read/write UNKNOWN interpreted as COLOR bug
+  * Saving CSV/SVG (rt) + CSV read/write UNKNOWN interpreted as COLOR bug
-\item Alpha: medium priority
+* Alpha: medium priority
   \item Notify user of data loss if not saving to an object format.
   \item Import Raster Image
   \item SNAP/ORTHO/POLAR